 The I^2C engine releases both SDA and SCL if the I^2C bus is held low for $T{(BUSERR)}$.
-If the bq27200 was holding the lines, releasing them frees the master to drive the lines.
-If an external condition is holding either of the lines low, the I^2C engine enters the low-power sleep mode if the measured charge and discharge activity level are less than the DMF threshold.
+If the bq27210 is holding the lines, releasing them frees the master to drive the lines.
+If an external condition is holding either of the lines low, the I^2C engine enters the low-power sleep mode if the measured charge/discharge activity level is less than the DMF threshold.